JLCarveth/portfolio-backend/docs/deployment.md

 - **clientID, clientSecret, refreshToken** : These can be obtained by setting up a Google OAuth2 credential.
 - **MySQL**: MySQL database settings.
 Hopefully self-explanatory.

+From your install directory, run `touch config/config.json`.
+Then use your favorite text editor to apply your settings.

 ### MySQL Setup
 The database and login into can be modified in `config.json`.
 Ensure that the database and user exist before running the program.
 At the moment, the software doesn't create the SQL tables.
 This needs to be done by running the `.sql` files found within the `sql/` directory.